 The New Art Examiner, an independent magazine of art and cultural criticism, was founded in Chicago and published there between 1973 and 2002.
 The magazine is not only a significant part of the history of art and criticism in Chicago, it made important contributions to the larger history of art and cultural criticism in the United States by promising—and delivering—an often sharp-edged critique of:

-the definition and transmission of culture in our society; the decision-making processes within museums and schools and the agencies which determine the manner in which culture shall be transmitted; the value systems which presently influence the making of art as well as its study in exhibitions and books; and, in particular, the interaction of these factors with the visual art milieu… (from the statement of purpose adopted in 1971 by founding members of the Chicago New Art Association, publishers of the New Art Examiner, and featured in every issue of the magazine).
+the definition and transmission of culture in our society; the decision-making processes within museums and schools and the agencies which determine the manner in which culture shall be transmitted; the value systems which presently influence the making of art as well as its study in exhibitions and books; and, in particular, the interaction of these factors with the visual art milieu… (from the statement of purpose adopted in 1971 by founding members of the Chicago New Art Association (now defunct), publishers of the New Art Examiner, and featured in every issue of the magazine).

 Born out of the seismic cultural shifts associated with the late 1960s-early 1970s, coming of age in the hyper-inflated art world of the 1980s, and, in its maturity, embracing its role in the global re-theorization of art practices that characterized the 1990s, the New Art Examiner was a sensitive barometer of almost three decades of art world change.

 I. American Art and Criticism Come of Age